Whatever you think soul searching means, it comes down to one simple thing:

 You’ve sat with yourself and decided whether you like what you see or not.
 Now it’s time to do the same to the people in your life.

-Are you surrounded with positive, encouraging, and kind people?
+Are you surrounded by positive, encouraging, and kind people?
 Or are they toxic, malicious, and selfish?

 Who you surround yourself with defines who you become.